Lab 17 - Defender for Cloud Apps application discovery and enforcing restrictions

 Task 1 - Discovery apps in Defender for Cloud Apps

-2. On the left menu, scroll to the heading named Cloud Apps and click Cloud App Catalog.
+2. On the Microsoft Defender portal, in the left navigation menu, expand the Cloud Apps, select Cloud App Catalog.

 Task 2 - Restrict Apps in Defender for Cloud Apps